 There are a number of day ranger tickets available at any time for as many journeys as you wish which are sometimes cheaper and with reductions for children and railcard holders (2017 prices):

-Cumbrian day ranger (bounded by Dumfries, Lockerbie.
-Haltwhistle, Skipton, Preston, Heysham and Morecambe including the Cumbrian coast line, Furness line, Lakes line and part of the Settle and Carlisle line) £43.00
+Cumbria day ranger (bounded by Dumfries, Lockerbie, Haltwhistle, Skipton, Preston, Heysham and Morecambe including the Cumbrian coast line, Furness line, Lakes line and part of the Settle and Carlisle line) £43

 Cumbrian coast day ranger (Carlisle to Barrow) £19.50

-Cumbria round robin (Cumbrian coast line, Furness line and West coast main line Lancaster to Carlisle) £30.00 for any number of journeys in any direction
+Cumbria round robin (Cumbrian coast line, Furness and Lakes lines and West coast main line Lancaster to Carlisle) £30 for any number of journeys in any direction

 Rover tickets cover a number of days and can often be cheaper if you are making two or three journeys in a short time.

-North Country Rover (from Carlisle and Newcastle in the north to Preston and Hull in the south and stretches to both coasts including all of the Settle and Carlisle, Cumbrian coast and Furness lines) £93 for any four days in an eight day period available after 0845 Monday to Friday and any time weekends but also on the Cumbrian coast line at any time
+North Country Rover (from Carlisle and Newcastle in the north to Preston and Hull in the south and stretches to both coasts including all of the Settle and Carlisle, Cumbrian coast and Furness lines) £97 for any four days in an eight day period or £112 for 7 days available after 0845 Monday to Friday and any time weekends but also on the Cumbrian coast line at any time

 Generally you should buy your ticket before you travel if you can – there are ticket offices at Carlisle, Workington, Whitehaven, Millom and Barrow and ticket machines at Carlisle, Maryport, Whitehaven and Barrow.
 You can also buy tickets online at the Northern Rail site including mobile tickets or from any other train operator and either collect them from one of the ticket machines above or have them posted to you.
 Commercial sites are also available but charge a fee.